Manual Lymphatic Drainage Massage

 Risks and contraindications:

-While lymphatic drainage massage can be helpful and safe for many people, there are certain contraindications, or situations where this type of treatment may not be suitable, or should be approached with caution.
+While lymphatic drainage massage can be helpful and is safe for many people, there are certain contraindications, or situations where this type of treatment may not be suitable, or should be approached with caution.
 It's important to discuss your health history with a healthcare professional and/or your massage therapist before undergoing lymphatic drainage massage.
 Here are some common contraindications:

 • Active Infections: Lymphatic drainage massage stimulates the lymphatic system, which is closely linked to the immune system.
 If someone has an active infection, massaging the affected area can potentially spread the infection.